microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 (Note: do NOT include https:// or slashes here!)

+### basepath: string (default None)
+Set to override the basepath that is specified in the grammar.

+Example: `/api/v2`

 ### include_user_agent: bool (default True)
 Set to false to disable sending user agent with requests